 Allowances are benefits provided to employees to cover specific expenses, and they are a vital part of the CTC salary breakup structure.
 Some common types of allowances include:

-• Conveyance Allowance: This covers the employee’s daily commute expenses.
+Conveyance Allowance: This is distributed to cover the commuting expenses of the employee to his office every day.
 In many cases, this is a fixed amount.

 3. Bonus and Incentives